Carterjokinen/Movie-Database/README.md

 - Wrote database queries to complete CRUD routes in an Express server.
 - Returned joined and nested data with Knex.
 - Wrote database migrations using Knex's migration tools.
-- Deployed back end server to a cloud service.

 ## Routes